-This interview is featured in Boston Review’s print issue, Global Dystopias.
-Order your copy today.
+This interview is featured in our fall 2017 print issue, Global Dystopias.
+Order your copy here.

 Boston Review: You are often quoted as saying that you want to write a book in every genre.
 Nonetheless, many of your books have centered around themes of utopia and dystopia.
 Do you feel as though dystopia has finally, well-and-truly slipped the bounds of genre?